 Where services or activities are provided separately by another provider using the school premises, the Head teacher and Governing Body will seek assurance that the provider concerned has appropriate Policies and procedures in place with regard to safeguarding children and child protection (including inspecting these as needed) and that other providers have ensured that relevant safeguarding checks have been made in respect of staff and volunteers.
 This applies regardless of whether or not the children who attend any of these services or activities are children on the school roll.
 We will also ensure that safeguarding requirements are included in any lease or hire agreement as a condition of use and occupation of the premises.
 We will ensure that there are arrangements in place for the provider to liaise with the school on safeguarding and child protection matters where appropriate.
-The DfE non-statutory guidance on Keeping children safe in out-of-school settings details the safeguarding arrangements that we expect these providers to have in place.
+The DfE non-statutory guidance After-school clubs, community activities and tuition: safeguarding guidance for providers details the safeguarding arrangements that we expect these providers to have in place.